For Parents and Families

 What then should you do?
 Here are options:

-- Encourage the student to make an appointment at the Counseling & Wellness Center (see information below).
+- Encourage the student to make an appointment at the Counseling and Wellness Center (see information below).

-- Contact CWC or Vice President Jackson for a consultation.
+- Contact CWC or Dean of Students Emmalyn Yamrick for a consultation.

 However, parents and families should rest assured that CWC will take necessary steps, including contacting families and disclosing information, when students’ safety is at risk.
 In addition, if students sign a release of information, CWC is able to share information with parents.